3 killed and at least 11 wounded in Philadelphia in another mass shooting

 "You can imagine there were hundreds of individuals just enjoying South Street, as they do every single weekend, when this shooting broke out," Pace said.

 Two men and a woman were among those killed in the shooting, he said.
 Their names were not made public by authorities.
-The conditions of those who were wounded by gunfire remains unknown.
+Thomas Jefferson University Hospital spokesperson Damien Woods said, of the 10 patients who came to the hospital, three were dead, six were in stable condition and one had been discharged.

 Two handguns were recovered, including one with an extended magazine, police said.
 No arrests have been made.